 Care for Aging Veterans in Plainview NY

-If you or an aging loved one are in need of care for aging veterans in Plainview, NY or the surrounding areas, contact the caring professionals at Star Multi Care Services today at (631)956-8835.
+If you or an aging loved one are in need of elder care services in Plainview, NY or the surrounding areas, contact the caring professionals at Star Multi Care Services today at (631)956-8835.
 We are the Right Choice for Home Health Care Services!

 From 1978 to 1986, Sternbach was associated with Automated Data Processing, Inc. (“ADP”)–a provider of information services, where he held several marketing positions before becoming the Director of Sales.